zenyanagata/Reinforce-DonkeyCar/README.md

 ```

 All the hyperparameters of PPO are stored in `hyperparams/ppo2.yml` and
-all the congirugrations are stored in  `config.py`.
+all the configurations are stored in  `config.py`.

 ## Train the Variational AutoEncoder (VAE)